lab1092/blender-manual_ja/manual/render/freestyle/parameter_editor/line_style/thickness.rst

    Line Style Thickness's Distance from Object modifier

-The :guilabel:`Distance from Object` modifier alters the base thickness with a new one from either a linear progression or a custom curve, using the distance to a given object as parameter.
+The *Distance from Object* modifier alters the base thickness with a new one from either a linear progression or a custom curve, using the distance to a given object as parameter.